samindaa/FCND-Motion-Planning/writeup.md

 ### Execute the flight
 #### 1. Does it work?
 It works!
-The method calculate the path during the _armed_ state.
-Once the a path is found, we convert it to waypoints and send to the drone.
+Our methods calculate the path during the _armed_ state.
+Once a path has been found, we convert it to waypoints and send to the drone.
 Once the path has been completed, the drone is disarmed.